There is so much baby gear on the market these days; it’s hard to tell what’s necessary and what’s just clever marketing.

 Your most precious cargo are in the backseat!
 No matter how old your children are, protect them against the sun with this universal car shade.
 It doesn’t just cover a little patch of glass, but the entire window.

-Because it’s made of a stretchy mesh material, it fits nearly all car models and is easy to install.
-Just open the door and place it the over the entire window and frame.
+Because it’s made of a stretchy nylon material, it fits nearly all car models and is easy to install.
+Just open the door and place it over the entire window and frame.
 It’ll stay in place while providing total protection from the sun.